WICG/manifest-incubations/note_taking-explainer.md

   }
 }
 ```

-Where each separate integration has a particular schema of fields.

 However, these individual integration likely need to be specified individually
 anyway, so we get little benefit from grouping like this.
 In fact there might be